Finances After Stroke

 Additional Resources

 AARP Tax-Aide is administered through the AARP Foundation in cooperation with the IRS.
 The AARP Foundation is AARP’s affiliated charity.
-Foundation programs provide security, protection and empowerment for low-income older persons in need.
+Foundation programs provide security, protection and empowerment for low-income older people in need.

 Life After Stroke: Our Path Forward